Clivern/Anubis/docs/_posts/2024-08-18-building-my-own-rag-with-openaI-qdrant-and-langchain.md

 ### How to Build a RAG?

 Imagine I have three random stories about three men who each had a unique experience on their Fridays.
 LLMs know nothing about them and we need to feed the relevant data to the LLM whenever a user asks for one of them.
+This article cover only the vector searching part and LLM prompt.
+It doesn't cover `Data Splitting` and `Chunking` but i will cover these later.

 ```
 Joe Doe's Musical Revelation: